-Trump, Macron at odds on European defense ahead of WW1 commemoration
+Trump, Macron agree on European defense after European army spat

 “Very insulting, but perhaps Europe should first pay its fair share of NATO, which the U.S. subsidizes greatly,” Trump said on Twitter.

-The president, joined by his wife Melania and high-ranking U.S. officials, arrived late on Friday aboard Air Force One for a visit that he called “very special” and one that he “looked forward to.”

-On Saturday morning, the U.S. president arrived at the Elysee Palace under rainy skies for talks with Macron.
-Macron welcomed him at the front steps, but their hand shake and greeting appeared less warm than it has been in the past.
+Trump and Macron are set to hold around an hour of bilateral talks before they are joined by their wives, Melania and Brigitte, for lunch at the Elysee Palace.
+It is the second time the four have dined together in Paris.

-Trump’s official mission on the trip is to participate in ceremonies marking the 100th anniversary of the end of World War One.
-He is scheduled to make pilgrimages to two American cemeteries, Belleau Wood east of Paris on Saturday and Suresnes on the western outskirts of the capital on Sunday, where he will make formal remarks.
+During the weekend, Trump is scheduled to make pilgrimages to two American cemeteries, Belleau Wood east of Paris on Saturday and Suresnes on the western outskirts of the capital on Sunday, where he will make formal remarks.

 His trip comes just days after congressional elections delivered results that will complicate his next two years.
 While Republicans slightly expanded their majority in the U.S. Senate, they lost control of the U.S. House of Representatives to Democrats who may use their newfound power to launch investigations into Trump and stymie his agenda.

-Trump’s talks with Macron at the Elysee are likely to cover European concerns about Trump’s plans to withdraw the United States from the 1980s Intermediate-Range Nuclear Forces Agreement and U.S. renewal of sanctions against Iran.
+As well as defense, Macron said he and Trump would discuss trade, Iran and the conflicts in Syria and Yemen.
+Talks may also cover European concerns about Trump’s plans to withdraw the United States from the 1980s Intermediate-Range Nuclear Forces Agreement and U.S. renewal of sanctions against Iran.

 Macron told Europe 1 radio that the “main victim” of the U.S. withdrawal from the INF accord was Europe and its security.